olm3ca/PixelbookOSX/README.md

     - [GenSMBIOS-master](https://github.com/corpnewt/GenSMBIOS) will help you generate a serial number etc.
 4. Edit your config.plist with the following customizations:
     - SetupVirtualMap = No , rather than YES, as per OpenCore guide
-    - Under DeviceProperties:
-     - AAPL,ig-platform-id    Data   01001E59
+    - Under DeviceProperties: AAPL,ig-platform-id    Data   01001E59 OR 16590000 (this is just for the initial install with no graphics acceleration).
-     - AppleCpuPmCfgLock: True
-     - AppleXcpmCfgLock: True
+     - Under Kernel -> Quirks: AppleCpuPmCfgLock: True and AppleXcpmCfgLock: True

 5. Test your config.plist for errors: https://opencore.slowgeek.com/